kecman/garage/PLAN.md

 - [UI/UX] Add a button to capture a screenshot, look at the Jai Clipboard module
 - [UI/UX] Hover over UI element (button/checkbox) and press a key to bind that key to it, display the bound keys in a list somewhere
 - [UI/UX] When hovering over items in the scene make the others/overlapping ones transparent
-- [UI/UX] Sweep drag improvements
-  - have a cooldown rather than just toggling off on exit
-  - make it work with scroll wheel in a long item list, does it work already?
 - [UI/UX] Implement an infinite grid, maybe http://asliceofrendering.com/scene%20helper/2020/01/05/InfiniteGrid/
 - [UI/UX] Add some options for backface shading, including an obnoxiously visible one for finding holes in meshes
 - [UI/UX] Fix issue where holding Ctrl to use the focussed zoom means if we right click to rotate we'll move the focus
 - [UI/UX] Don't close the item context menu unless we LMB into viewport
 - [UI/UX] Make long lists of items managable in the context menu
+- [UI/UX] Reload files only if they change, and adjust the fade color if the geometry is unchanged
+- [UI/UX] Mode line (bar along bottom) showing hovered mesh stats
-- [UI/UX] Make normals clip
+- [UI/UX] Clipping.
+Make normals clip
-- [Distribution] Document goals/values in the README.md
-- [UI/UX] Clipping improvements
+- [UI/UX] Clipping.
+Add clip volume visualisation
-  - Add plane visualisation, maybe also intersecting the planes
-  - Add option to make the clipped geometry render with non-zero opacity
+- [UI/UX] Clipping.
+Add option to render clipped geometry with non-zero opacity
-  - Make LMB be the only one to close popups, so you can rotate the view while a popup is open
-  - Better UX for the clipping
+- [UI/UX] Clipping.
+Revisit UX:
   - Pick some distance computation e.g., distance from a plane, or distance from a point (euclidean distance == spherical clipping, manhattan distance == cube clipping)
   - Define the primitive for distance computation e.g., imgui drag float widgets for coeffs in a plane/coordinates of a point, or set via selecting something in the scene.
   - Pick some clipping criterion e.g., dist > value, or min < dist < max
   - Ex1: Sphere/Cube clipping using a sphere/cube around a selected point might be handy to look at something inside a hole
   - Ex2: Plane clipping using a plane though three selected points would be handy to look at infill paths
-- [UI/UX] Reload files only if they change, and adjust the fade color if the geometry is unchanged
-- [UI/UX] Mode line (bar along bottom) showing hovered mesh stats
 - [Rendering] Render text over everything else
 - [Rendering] Render aabbs when the box extents are hovered in the UI
 - [Rendering] Add option to render normals using only one component